July 2018 - New Publication

-Detailed protocols on genome-editing and fluorescence correlation spectroscopy now available at Nature Protocols.
+Detailed protocols on quantitative live and super-resolution microscopy, imaging of preimplantation imaging, genome-editing and fluorescence correlation spectroscopy now available at Nature Protocols and Methods in Methods in Cell Biology.

 Also check out what's new on bioRxiv - Ellenberg Lab Preprints